dsolution-eu/the-card-demo/README.md

     - one plays when user hover any part of the card
     - second plays along with first one only if user hovers on the central big image section of the card.

+## Brownie Points
+1. After completing the HTML design, conver the design into React app
+2. Host the app on Heroku or Netlify.

 ## Duration
 2 Hours - 4 Hours